MALLMOND/Dog-Fact-Game/README.md

 # Dog-Fact-Game

 To DO:
-  - Create call to API
+  - Work on developing app visuals
-  - Create Visuals
+  - Configure controller and start creating variables